Changissnz/selfinterest/README.md

-This is an artificial axiom for some human beings, and recognized by other human beings as a principle by their interpreting of the statement as something firmly rooted for the correctness of achieving the objective of greater production.
-How would the human being that finds it in themself to be a worker for greater production and an obedience that signifies loyalty to their organization, think about themself if they perceived their self as an automatic agent?
+This is an artificial axiom for some human beings, and recognized by other human beings as a principle by their interpreting of the statement as something firmly rooted for the correctness of achieving the objective, greater production.
+How would the human being that finds it in themself to be a worker for greater production and have obedience that signifies loyalty to their organization, think about themself if they perceived their self as an automatic agent?
 Surveying of opinion would yield answers on this question.
-To issue a statement as a principle to follow, however, is sure to promote questions on what dehumanization is when there are aspects in competition with each other, namely the human being's willingness to submit their arbitrary potential for the forms that push them towards at least acting, if not also thinking, like an automatic agent, such that their impulses have been detached from their self and re-engineered back into their self for the automatic action, additionally for the automatic thought.
+To issue a statement as a principle to follow on this question, however, is sure to promote questions on what dehumanization is when there are preferences in competition with each other, namely the human being's willingness to submit their arbitrary potential for the forms that push them towards at least acting, if not also thinking, like an automatic agent, such that their impulses have been detached from their self and re-engineered back into their self for the automatic action, and additionally for the automatic thought, versus the local scale of individual independence.
+This is a classic example of the question on what the definitive traits for humanity are, when there practices such as these, officially documented ever since the Second Industrial Revolution.
+The matter of scale cannot really be able the individual in entirety.
+The individual has to value their differing self-interest more.
+Not only that, but the individual has to break free from all of these artificial axioms placed onto them, to "transcend" the system that they may feel so despicable of.
+The individual must manifest a growth in their doubt of the humility typically ascribed to taking part in the shared cause of being one with the masses, and one for the mass cause of production or ideology, to value the cause that make them faceless and ruins their time for lofty thoughts.
+Uniformity over the personal expression.
+Recitation instead of independent and forthright interpretation.
+These are some ways in which self-interest clearly works as a force for the striving of the human to be an automatic agent.